typoverflow/note/README.md

   + download this repo and use VSCode to check these files, or
   + use Chrome and install the extension [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).(Still, this can only solve part of the problem...)
     + You can directly install the extension on Windows and MacOS.
 For Linux users, this [issue page](https://github.com/orsharir/github-mathjax/issues/24) may provide some help.
-+ Almost all of the course notes deploy both Chinese and English, because
-  + orginal materials are written in English,
-  + some concepts can be described more precisely in English.